DARSakthi/DARSakthi.github.io/durga.markdown

                 <div class="info-panel">
                     <h3>How It Works</h3>
                     <p class="info-text">
-                        Raw extraction particles (white circles) flow from the bottom toward six primitive attractor basins.
+                        Raw extracted particles (white circles) flow from the bottom towards six primitive attractor basins.
-                        Each basin creates a gravitational field based on the particle's semantic properties.
+                        Each basin creates a field of attraction based upon the particle's semantic properties.
-                        When a particle reaches a basin, it crystallizes into that primitive type (colored star).
+                        When a particle reaches a basin, it crystallises into that primitive type (coloured star).
                         <br><br>
-                        The simulation mimics biological self-organization: undifferentiated "stem cells" differentiate into specialized tissues through morphogen gradients — just as raw extractions crystallize into knowledge primitives through attractor dynamics.
+                        The simulation mimics biological self-organisation: undifferentiated "stem cells" differentiate into specialised tissues through superposed morphogenetic gradients, just as raw extractions crystallise into spatially-arranged knowledge primitives by stable attractor entry dynamics.
                     </p>
                 </div>
             </div>